msgsxj/ExData_Plotting1/A short guide.md

 }
 ```
 ### get plots
-you should run the code followed to get the png files.
+After changing line 3 rootpath to yours, should run the code followed to get the png files.
 ``` R
 source("plot1.R")
 source("plot2.R")